 - The Partnership Board, which provides strategic leadership, determines policy aims and objectives and takes executive decisions not delegated to officers.
-It provides political accountability for the Partnership's performance; - The Performance and Audit Committee, which demonstrates the Partnership's commitment to the principles of good governance.
-It scrutinises the running of the Partnership and suggests improvements; - Internal Audit provides an independent and objective assurance service to the Partnership, by completing one review in each financial year that is focused on the adequacy and effectiveness of controls established to manage a key risk of the Partnership;
+It provides political accountability for the Partnership's performance; - The Performance and Audit Committee, which demonstrates the Partnership's commitment to the principles of good governance, undertaking the core functions of an audit committee as identified in Audit Committees: Practice Guidance for Local Authorities and Policy (CIPFA).
+It scrutinises the running of the Partnership and suggests improvements; - The Internal Audit Service of the City of Edinburgh Council provides an independent and objective assurance service to the Partnership, by completing one review in each financial year that is focused on the adequacy and effectiveness of controls established to manage a key risk of the Partnership.
+The Partnership seeks to ensure that Internal Audit arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit.